Andrew Cohen

 Why Groundwater Matters: A Visual Overview Read More »

-Multiparty Contaminant Source Identification – Groundwater in Fractured Bedrock Aquifer
+Multiparty Contaminant Source Assessment – Fractured Rock Aquifer

-Investigation design and analysis of hydrogeologic data at complex fractured bedrock site enabled identification of additional PRPs responsible for groundwater plumes beneath and downgradient of client’s manufacturing plant.
-Investigation findings provide a basis for remedial design, plume apportionment, and litigation strategy.
-Prepared a comprehensive Conceptual Site Model report and detailed expert rebuttal challenging the Plaintiff’s
+Scope Investigation design and analysis of hydrogeologic data at complex fractured bedrock site enabled identification of PRPs responsible for groundwater plumes beneath and downgradient of manufacturing plant.
+Investigation findings provide a basis for remedial design and plume apportionment.
+Prepared a comprehensive Conceptual Site Model report for legal counsel.
+Process Development of the

-Multiparty Contaminant Source Identification – Groundwater in Fractured Bedrock Aquifer Read More »
+Multiparty Contaminant Source Assessment – Fractured Rock Aquifer Read More »

 Surface Water Bacterial Contamination – Pro Bono Technical Advisory Support